Gabriel-Batista/pixel-pixel-backend/README.md

-# Pixel-Pixel
+# Pixel-Pixel-Backend

 A simple canvas based sprite art creator focused on usability.
 Draw your sprites, add frames and persist to a database.
 Frames support onion layers.

 ## Getting Started

-1.Clone or download the project to your computer.
+1. Clone or download the project to your computer.
-2.Open your terminal and type `npm install && npm start` to start your server.
+2. Open your terminal and type `bundle install` to install dependencies.
+3. type 'rails start' to start server.

 To run frontend web app check link below: